xvitaly/ecasbot/docs/available-bot-actions.md

-# List of available bot actions
+# The list of available bot actions

 ## Allowed users